 Peer Reviewed Journal Articles

-***Faulk, Lewis, Jesse Lecy and Jasmine McGinnis.
-“Competitive Advantage in Nonprofit Networks”, International Public Management Journal (Conditionally accepted, 3/15).
+***Faulk, Lewis, Jesse Lecy and Jasmine McGinnis Johnson.
+(2016) “Competitive Advantage in Nonprofit Grant Markets: Implications of Network Embeddedness and Status,” International Public Management Journal, 20 (2): 261-293.

-Ng, Ed and Jasmine McGinnis Johnson (forthcoming).
-“Millennials: Who are they, how are they different, and why should we care?”
+Ng, Ed and Jasmine McGinnis Johnson (2015) “Millennials: Who are they, how are they different, and why should we care?”
 In R.J.
-Burke, C. Cooper and A. Antoniou (Eds.), The Multigenerational Workforce: Challenges and Opportunities for Organisations, Edward Elgar Publishers.
+Burke, C. Cooper and A. Antoniou (Eds.), The Multigenerational Workforce and Aging: Challenges and Opportunities for Organisations, Edward Elgar Publishers.

 McGinnis, Jasmine.
 (2011).
-“Making the Case for Nonprofit Workforce Diversity” In Kathryn Ann Agard, ed.
+“Making the Case for Nonprofit Workforce Diversity.”
+In Kathryn Ann Agard, editor.
 Leadership in Nonprofit Organizations.
-Sage Publications.
+Sage Publications

 Peer Reviewed Working Paper Series